tel: +48 22 499 98 98

 Shopping tips

-• Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical devices or very modern machines.
+• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets: